 - (f) Identify all potential points of exposure (POEs).
-POEs are: property boundaries, surficial soils, subsurface utilities, structures, groundwater wells, surface water, and sensitive environments.
+POEs for benzene, toluene, ethylbenzene and xylenes are: property boundaries, surficial soils, subsurface utilities, structures, groundwater wells, surface water, and sensitive environments.
+POEs for MTBE are: water supply wells that are used for human consumption and surface water features that are used for human consumption.
 Determine the distance from the source concentration to the nearest POE in each of the above categories. - (g) The owner/operator must submit information about the site, as collected under subsections (a) through (f) of this section, and as specified on the Site Summary Form, within 45 days of the release date.
 The Site Summary Form must include a brief outline of site conditions and a Site Classification Checklist.
 In lieu of the Site Summary the owner/operator may submit a complete Site Characterization Report (SCR), or a No Further Action Request Report (NFAR), as defined in Section 5-3, as appropriate for the site, within 45 days of the release date.